We're Alive: Descendants - Chapter 15 - Valley of the Shadow of Death - Part 1 of 3

 No.

 Just a little bit, please.
+I can piggyback.

-Why don't you go ask your parents?
+Look, kid, why don't you go ask your parents?
+I can't.

 Why not?
+They left.

 So it's just you?
+By yourself?
+Yep.

-That man you were talking to, he said we all had to go, and I couldn't stay in Prim.
+That man you were talking to, he said we all had to go.
+And I couldn't stay in Prim.

-Now, can you please carry me?
+Now can you please carry me?

 I'm tired enough just dragging myself along.